Faisal Qureshi (television personality)

 Faisal Qureshi is a Pakistani television personality, actor, director, writer, drama producer and humorist.
 He is known for directing or writing comedy dramas, sitcoms, commercials and music videos.

 Life and career

-Faisal Qureshi was born in Hyderabad, Sindh.
+Faisal Qureshi was born in Hyderabad, Pakistan.
 His father was principal of Government City College, Hyderabad.
 Faisal attended early schooling in Lahore and graduated in graphic designing from National College of Arts.
+Quraishi began his career as a child artist and appeared in the plays Emergency Ward and Andhera Ujala for PTV.
 He started his career as a play writer with his brother Imran Qureshi.
 Faisal wrote and acted in various plays and then became VJ by hosting a show Video Junction which was previously hosted by Hadiqa Kiani in 1995.

 He gained popularity by producing the sitcom Teen Bata Teen which was aired on PTV Home in 1995.
-Faisal then directed many comedy-dramas and sitcoms including Ulta Seedha and Uski Suno Awaz which were aired on GEO Entertainment.
+Faisal then directed many comedy-dramas and sitcoms, including Ulta Seedha and Uski Suno Awaz, which were aired on GEO Entertainment.
 He has also directed television commercials and music videos.